Tutorial | Create a Self-hosted Custom Shipping Rates App

 3. Deploy your app and copy its deployment domain so you have it for the next steps.

-Finish configuring the app in the Dev Center
+Finish configuring the app in your app's dashboard

-Now we’ll return to the Dev Center to connect our deployed app.
+Now we’ll return to your app's dashboard to connect our deployed app.
 We need to add and configure the following extensions to our app so it will work on a site:

 1. Shipping Rates extension: Enables our app to communicate with the Get Shipping Rates endpoint we implemented.